core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 ## The "list" Schema Node {#list}

 A list MUST be encoded using a CBOR array data item (major type 4).
-Each entry of this array is encoded using a CBOR map data item (major type 5) based on the same rules as a YANG container, see {{container}}.
+Each list instance within this CBOR array is encoded using a CBOR map data item (major type 5) based on the same rules as a YANG container, see {{container}}.

 Definition example {{RFC7317}}: